Do you offer a waiver of the application fee?

 What should I know about GMAT/GRE/EA test scores?

-There is no minimum score requirement—we admit applicants with a range of test scores.
+There is no minimum requirement—we admit applicants with a range of test scores.
 However, if you believe your score does not accurately represent your abilities, you can retake the GMAT/GRE/EA prior to submitting your application.
 If you submit multiple scores, you must indicate on your application which score you would like us to use.

 GMAT/GRE/EA scores are important, but they are not the only indicator of achievement.
 Other important aspects of your application include:

-- Your academic performance and/or business history
+- Your academic performance

 - Work experience